thevindu-w/clip_share_server/README.md

 ### Installation

-**Note**: This section is optional if you prefer manually starting the server over automatically starting on login/reboot.
+**Note:** This section is optional if you prefer manually starting the server over automatically starting on login/reboot.

 To install the server to run on startup, use the corresponding installer script for your platform.